 Polygonal numbers are those that are arranged in shapes as they enlarge.
 Explore the polygonal numbers drawn here.

 In this problem we are looking at sets of parallel sticks that cross each other.
-What is the least number of crossings you can
+What is the least number of crossings you can make?
+And the greatest?

 These squares have been made from Cuisenaire rods.
 Can you describe the pattern?
 What would the next square look like?

 One block is needed to make an up-and-down staircase, with one step up and one step down.
 How many blocks would be needed to build an up-and-down staircase with 5 steps up and 5 steps down?

 Investigate the sum of the numbers on the top and bottom faces of a line of three dice.
 What do you notice?